Decorrelated Local Linear Estimator: Inference for Non-linear Effects in High-dimensional Additive Models: Introduction

+Two recent works \cite{gregory2016optimal} and \cite{lu2015kernel} studied the inference problems in high-dimensional additive models.
+Specifically, \cite{gregory2016optimal} proposed a two-step ReSmoothing (\texttt{RS}) estimator: in the first step, a pre-smoothing estimator was obtained; in the second step, the pre-smoothing estimator was taken as the proxy outcome, and standard univariate non-parametric technique was then applied.
+In Section \ref{sec: comparison RS}, we compare our proposed \texttt{DLL} estimator with the \texttt{RS} estimator and observe that the \texttt{RS} estimator suffers from a large bias of estimating the function derivative while our proposed \texttt{DLL} estimator corrects the bias effectively.
+Consequently, our proposed confidence interval has better empirical coverage than that based on the \texttt{RS} estimator; see Table \ref{table:4} for the detailed comparison.
+In addition, \cite{lu2015kernel} considered the confidence band construction problem under the high-dimensional sparse additive model, which is a different inference problem from the current paper.

-Inference for function derivative has been actively studied in the nonparametric modeling, including local linear estimator \cite{fan1993local}, regression spline \cite{zhou2000derivative}, kernel methods \cite{gasser1984estimating}, empirical likelihood based methods \cite{qin2005empirical} and others cited therein.
-However, as we have discussed, the presence of unknown nuisance function in the additive model poses great challenges to statistical inference for the function derivative at a local point.
-There are also significant recent progresses in studying the high-dimensional additive models \cite{meier2009high,koltchinskii2010sparsity,suzuki2013fast,tan2017penalized}, but the main focus there is the prediction accuracy instead of statistical inference.
+Inference for function derivative has been actively studied in the non-parametric modeling, including local linear estimator \cite{fan1993local}, regression spline \cite{zhou2000derivative}, kernel methods \cite{gasser1984estimating}, empirical likelihood methods \cite{qin2005empirical}, and others cited therein.
+However, as discussed, the unknown high-dimensional function $g$ in the additive model poses great challenges to statistical inference for the function derivative at a local point.
+The paper \cite{belloni2015some} studied the inference for the function derivative in additive models without the sparsity structure.
+The penalty is essential to recovering the high-dimensional sparse model, which creates an additional bias to correct in the following inference step.
+The statistical inference problem with the sparsity structure requires extra innovation in terms of both method and theory.